Pruning Self-attentions into Convolutional Layers in Single Path

-\subsubsection{Effect of the search strategy}
+\subsubsection{Effect of the Search Strategy}

-To validate the effectiveness of our searching strategy for each module, we compare SPViT-DeiT-Ti variants with randomly searched architectures in Table~\ref{tab:abl_single}.
+To validate the effectiveness of our searching strategy for each module, we compare SPViT-DeiT-Ti variants with randomly searched architectures in Table~\ref{tab:abl_random}.
 Specifically, we explore comparisons in two settings: 1) keep the FFN MLP expansion ratios fixed, compare only pruning MSA into convolutional layers with randomly sampled MSA or convolutional layers; 2) keep the MSA layers fixed, compare only pruning FFN expansion ratios with randomly sampled FFN expansion ratios.
 For each setting, we randomly sample 5 architectures with computational complexity around the target FLOPs and then fine-tune these architectures and report the highest Top-1 accuracy.
 We observe that under the same FLOPs, our SPViT variants excel the random search counterparts by 0.5\% and 0.2\% Top-1 accuracy for the two settings, respectively.
 The performance gain demonstrates the effectiveness of our search strategy.
-We put more experiments in the supplementary material.

-\subsubsection{Pruning proportions for MSA and FFN layers}
+\subsubsection{Pruning Proportions for MSA and FFN Layers}

-As our SPViT can automatically search architectures under the computational complexity constraints .
-In this section, we investigate the pruning proportions for MSA and FFN layers in Table~\ref{tab:individual}.
-We can observe that the pruning proportions are different among the models, \eg, SPViT-Swin-Ti has a higher pruning ratio for MSA layers while SPViT-Swin-S has a higher pruning ratio for FFN layers.
-It is suggested that given target efficiency constraints, SPViT can flexibly customize the suitable pruning proportions for different dense models.
+As our SPViT can automatically search architectures under computational complexity constraints, we investigate the pruning proportions for MSA and FFN layers in Table~\ref{tab:individual}.
+We observe that the pruning proportions are different among the models, \eg, SPViT-Swin-Ti has a higher pruning ratio for MSA layers while SPViT-Swin-S has a higher pruning ratio for FFN layers.
+It suggests that given target efficiency constraints, SPViT can flexibly customize the suitable pruning proportions for different dense models.